Frequently Asked Questions

 - Full, professional consultations.
 We want full, proper and professional consultations (using Market Research Society best practice) of residents and businesses on options for the Chiswick community.

 - Central Chiswick roads to be re-opened fully.
-We want all roads in Central Chiswick that have been closed or altered to be reopened fully, all parking to be reinstated including the valuable and valued free 30-minute stop-and-shop parking on Devonshire Road (Turnham Green Terrace was reinstated on 18.5.21).
-The exceptions are existing school street arrangements which we support.
+We want all roads in Central Chiswick that have been closed or altered to be reopened fully, all parking to be reinstated including the valuable and valued free 30-minute stop-and-shop parking on Devonshire Road which now has limited access only (Turnham Green Terrace was reinstated on 18.5.21).
+The exceptions are existing school street arrangements, with limited closure either side of start and finish times during term time only which we support.

 - South Chiswick Liveable Neighbourhood scheme (SCLN) .
 We want full and proper professional consultation and changes made that meet the needs of the community.